-The technical information on this website pertaining to geology, geochemistry, geophysics, and soil and rock assay results has been prepared under the supervision of, reviewed and approved by GT Gold’s Vice President, Exploration, Charles J. Greig, P.Geo., a Qualified Person as such term is defined by National Instrument 43-101 Standards of Disclosure for Mineral Projects.
+The technical information on this website pertaining to geology, geochemistry, geophysics, soil and rock sample assays, and drill assays, has been reviewed and approved by GT Gold’s Vice President, Exploration, Charles J. Greig, P.Geo., a Qualified Person as such term is defined by National Instrument 43-101 Standards of Disclosure for Mineral Projects.

 A thorough description of the risks associated with the Company’s exploration and other business activities can be found in the Filing Statement of Manera Capital Corp. dated October 28, 2016 and posted to www.sedar.com as of that date.
 A copy of the Filing Statement may also be downloaded here.